nickgravelyn/css-animation-sequencer/README.md

 # Development

-Use `yarn watch` to build on changes. `yarn example` to run an HTTP server on the example directory.
+Use `yarn watch` to build on changes. `yarn docs` to run an HTTP server on the docs directory which is used for Github Pages.